 Polar bear capital of the world?
 Say no more!
 Churchill is also one of the world’s best places to see the Northern lights.
 Enough said.

 No need to explain why Lake Louise is on the list of best places to see in Canada.
 The turquoise lakes and glacier backdrops speak for themselves.

 The Queen Charlotte Islands, otherwise known as the Haida Gwaii, is rich in wildlife and heritage.
 Learn about the history of the fascinating Haida Nation, while exploring ancient rainforests and sandy beaches.

 19. Cape Breton Island

-Canada’s #1 island, Cape Breton.
+Canada’s #1 island, Cape Breton is definitely one of the most beautiful places to visit here.
 It’s best known for its traditional fiddle music brought to North America by Scottish immigrants years ago.
 Besides immersing yourself in Canadian heritage, Cape Breton offers beautiful hiking trails and coastal views unique to Nova Scotia.

 20. Capilano Suspension Bridge

 Besides being at the root of Vancouver’s history, the Capilano Suspension Bridge offers amazing rainforest views.
 Walk 70 metres above the Capilano River and explore other treetop activities.
 The best time to visit is in winter though.
 The park becomes lit up with thousands of lights, like something from an enchanting fairy tale.

 Explore the wonders of the Grotto, located in Bruce Peninsula National Park.
 Discover the scenic sea cave which holds stunning turquoise waters.